-We strive to meet the needs of all students, including but not limited, to those with disabilities and Individualized Education Plans (IEPs).
+We strive to meet the needs of all students including, but not limited to, those with disabilities and Individualized Education Plans (IEPs).
 We are open to all students and will not discriminate on the basis of disability.
 Additionally, we follow all state and federal laws regarding students with disabilities and the development, implementation, and monitoring of Individualized Education Plans and 504 plans.
-If you believe your student may have a disability, they may be eligible under Section 504 of the Rehabilitation Act or under the Individuals with Disabilities In Education Act to receive special services.
-Please first request a conference with your teachers to share your concerns and/or receive more information about eligibility, assessment, IEP/Section 504 Plan development and implementation, and monitoring.
+If you believe your student may have a disability, please direct your concerns to your child's teacher, school social worker or the Director of Support Services.
+Verbal requests are allowed, but we recommend that you make your request in writing.
+Your child may be eligible under Section 504 of the Rehabilitation Act or under the Individuals with Disabilities In Education Act to receive special services.
+School staff (i.e. teacher, social worker, head of school) may also request that your child be tested to determine if they have a disability and if specialized instruction is needed.
 All Special Education services will be coordinated through our Director of Support Services.
-We partner with Miriam Learning Center (www.miriamstl.org) for service delivery, resource sharing, guidance and compliance oversight.
+We partner with Miriam Learning Center (www.miriamstl.org) for related service delivery, evaluations, resource sharing, and guidance.

-If a student has previously been identified and is eligible for services under IDEA, please share documentation, including prior evaluations and the most recent IEP, at your earliest convenience.
-If you suspect your child has a disability and warrants special education services, please share your concerns with yoru classroom teacher.
+If a student has previously been identified and is eligible for services under IDEA, please share documentation, including prior evaluations and the most recent IEP or 504 Plan, at your earliest convenience.